Skip to content

 • Configuration: No additional setup required

-Example: Deploy KubeCloudScaler in GKE with a service account that has compute instance permissions, and it will automatically authenticate.
+Example: Deploy KubeCloudScaler in GKE with Workload Identity or a node service account that has compute instance permissions, and it will automatically authenticate.

 2. Service Account Key (authSecret)